 What is Credit Account Mix?

 When you hear a lender at your local credit union or bank talk about credit mix, they are typically referring to the different kinds of credit lines.
-For example, having more than one account type – such as a credit card, car loan, and mortgage – that you successfully pay over time shows you’re able to maintain a variety of debts.
+For example, having more than one account type – such as a credit card, car loan, or mortgage – that you successfully pay over time shows you’re able to maintain a variety of debts.

 Why Credit Mix Matters